Clark1216/Raspberrypi-tensorflow-opencv_docker/README.md

 ```
 python3 UVC_camera_test.py
 ```
+**Note:** first cmd is just an example, and we need to manually change video ID depending on the actual port occupied by camera devices, while UVC_camera_test.py can automatically locate the port number of UVC_camera.

 ### Download detection model and Test Object Detection
 Now that we know that the camera is working, we can test object detection.